-Prerequisite: CJ100, CJ205, EN110 placement or equivalent This course provides students with the knowledge and technical skills necessary to successfully investigate crime scenes, identify suspects, and successfully present evidence in court.
+Prerequisite: CJ100 and CJ205 or advisor permission This course provides students with the knowledge and technical skills necessary to successfully investigate crime scenes, identify suspects, and successfully present evidence in court.
 Skills learned and practiced include processing crime scenes, preserving and evaluating evidence collected, interviewing witnesses and suspects, case preparation, and presenting evidence in court.

-- Apply the various methods used in investigating criminal cases to hypothetical situations. - Explain and evaluate the investigation, processing, and preservation of a crime scene. - 3.
-Identify and analyze the various methods used to obtain information.
+- 1. Apply the various methods used in investigating criminal cases to hypothetical situations. - 2.
+Explain and evaluate the investigation, processing, and preservation of a crime scene. - Identify and analyze the various methods used to obtain information.